Experimental Monotype Printmaking Course

 Dates TBA

-Meet Francesco Geronazzo
+Artist BIO Meet Francesco Geronazzo

 Francesco Geronazzo is an Italian-born printmaker and artist based in Margaret River, Western Australia, whose practice bridges traditional printmaking with contemporary experimentation.
 With a lifelong dedication to printmaking that began in his teenage years, Francesco has developed a body of work deeply informed by process, materiality, walking, memory, and place.